 Museo Nazionale Romano: Palazzo Massimo alle Terme

-Bici & Baci runs daily bike tours of central Rome, taking in the historic centre and the Colosseum.
-Departure is at 10am, 3pm and...
+Bici & Baci runs daily bike tours of central Rome, taking in the historical centre, Campidoglio and the Colosseum, as well as tours...

 Museo Nazionale Romano: Terme di Diocleziano